 Be sure you are looking at departing trains – Partenze!

 Every track will have a lighted sign that posts the train number, time of departure, and final destination of the train leaving from that track.
 Be sure to check this sign before hopping on the train.
 And remember your stop may not be the final destination that’s why it’s important to check the time table to find out your train’s final destination and which stop you must get off.
 So don’t panic if the sign says Venezia when your ticket says Verona – as long as you know that’s your train number you can hop on and get off when it stops in Verona.

 If you going on a high-speed train from one of the main train stations they usually depart from the lower numbered tracks located from the left side to center area of the platform, usually 3-7 in the main stations.
-These tracks have signs corresponding to the train carriages.
-Check your ticket for your carriage number and board the train from the corresponding number on the track.
+These tracks have signs on the platform corresponding to the train carriages.
+Check your ticket for your carriage number and board the train from the corresponding number on the platform.

 Regional trains generally leave from the extreme right or left sides of the platforms, either tracks 1 & 2 and 20 and above at the larger main stations such as Milano Centrale.

 If the train door is not open and you’re ready to hop onboard press the button or lever by the door to open it.
 You can place your luggage on the racks located at the end of each train car or stow it in the rack above your seat.
 If you have assigned seats find your seat and settle in.
 If there are no seat assignments just find a vacant seat.